CERF+ guide helps working artists plan the ‘afterlife’ of their tools and other studio assets.

 “Through educational workshops and new publications, legacy planning for artists is becoming a much more public topic of discussion,” said Project Director Meg Ostrum.
 “Up to now, the focus has been on protecting and preserving artwork.
 We’re adding a look at the value of studio contents as part of a more comprehensive approach.”

-Veteran curator and writer Mark Leach authored the publication, which is based on interviews with mid and late career visual artists across the country at mid and late stages of their career.
+Veteran curator and writer Mark Leach authored the publication, which is based on interviews with mid and late-career visual artists across the country at mid and late stages of their careers.
 CERF+ also drew on the expertise of attorneys Jim Grace and Megan Low (Arts and Business Council of Greater Boston and Volunteer Lawyers for the Arts of Massachusetts).
 This expert team co-authored the CALL Estate Planning Workbook for Visual Artists published by the Joan Mitchell Foundation.